As a writer, Minnesota could be the perfect place to work and get published.

 15. North Star Press

 With nearly 50 years of publishing experience, North Star Press is situated in St. Cloud.
 They focus exclusively on books about the region and quality stories about the local area and culture.
 Corinne Dwyer, the current owner is also a writer and uses that perspective to seek out regional talent.
-Publishing houses such as North Star Press can be of great help to first time local authors because they are relentless in the pursuit of pushing forward regional and resident writers.
-The genres they accept include local history, fiction, art, young adult fiction, mystery and memoirs.
+Publishing houses such as North Star Press can be of great help to first time local authors because they are relentless in the pursuit of pushing forward regional and resident writers. , Midwest Regional Fiction, Midwest Regional Outdoors, sustainable agriculture, young farmers, environmental issues, indigenous topics, immigration and immigrant stories, and GLGBTQ issues.
+You can also send in your poetry, memoirs, science fiction, speculative fiction, mysteries, cozies, or any other work in literature.
 If you are interested in submitting a manuscript, visit this page.
-North Star Press also provides self-publishing services if you are inclined towards that option.

 16. New Rivers Press

 A part of the publishing giant Lerner Publishing Group, Kar-Ben was established in 1974.
 The Minneapolis based company has over 300 titles in print and looks out for children’s titles, middle school fiction, folk tales, activity books and non-fiction with an emphasis on Jewish culture and heritage.
 Kar-Ben believes in quality over quantity and only prints 15-20 titles annually.
+While they are currently open to submissions for middle grade fiction, you can also send your manuscripts about life-cycle stories, Bible tales, folktales, Israel-centric tales, Jewish history, Jewish heroes, or any other similar topic.
 Aspiring authors can find submission guidelines here.

 18. Redleaf Press